-Most individuals contemplating retirement seriously underestimate the profound economic value of parttime work in the years after retirement.
+Most individuals contemplating retirement seriously underestimate the profound economic value of part-time work post-retirement.
 For example, if you work as a physician and earn \$500,000 per year, earning \$100,000 as a part-time utilization coordinator medical consultant for five years after retirement may seem trivial, but it is anything but.